-Assistant coach Bill Baxter is the longest tenured current Sacramento State women's basketball coach as he completed his sixth season on the Hornet staff in 2016-17.
+Assistant coach Bill Baxter is the longest tenured current Sacramento State women's basketball coach as he completed his seventh season on the Hornet staff in 2017-18.

 A defensive-minded coach, Baxter’s primary responsibilities include on-floor coaching and defensive strategies.
 He also serves as the summer team camp coordinator, assists in local recruiting, opponent scouting and post play development.

 Before joining the Hornets, Baxter developed a strong winning reputation in the Sacramento region as head coach at El Camino High School.
 Baxter, who tallied a Sac-Joaquin Section record 601 career wins, coached the Eagles for 24 years and took his team to the playoffs each season.

 His teams at El Camino won 14 league titles, five Sac-Joaquin Section championships and made 10 section title game appearances.
 He took his teams to five NorCal championship games, winning three titles, while his 1993-94 squad went a perfect 36-0 en route to a CIF state championship.
 In his last season (2010-11), Baxter coached El Camino to the semifinals of the section playoffs and advanced to the second round of the CIF playoffs.

 In addition to coaching women’s basketball for the Eagles, Baxter was the water polo and swimming coach from 1974-87, where he won a combined 31 league titles with the men’s and women’s teams in the two sports.
 He started teaching at El Camino in 1974 and ascended to the school’s athletics director position in 1994.